scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 that these numbers are globally unique.
 Global uniquenes ensure that the ASes can join a common P-ISD in future without problems.

-To hide its identity, a private AS can use the ISD code of a different ISD.
+To hide its existence from the local ISD, a private AS can use the ISD code of a different ISD.
 There could even be a dedicated ISD code for private ASes.

 .. image:: fig/private_isd/5-private-AS-and-links.png

+In the example in the diagram, only the ASes 1-120, 1-130 and 1-131 and the link between 1-130 and 1-131 are visible from the outside.

 Rationale